LuigiClemente/zammad-login/openfga.md

 You can adapt a similar approach to manage invitation counts for users, using conditional relationships in OpenFGA and updating them from your Camunda workflow.
 Here’s how it could work:

 1. **Defining the Concept of "Invitations Allowed" as a Condition**:
    Instead of a time-based condition (like in the provided example with `non_expired_grant`), you would define a condition that depends on the number of remaining invitations.
-For example, let’s say you have a relationship that grants the user permission to send invitations.
+For example, the family plan admin relationship grants the user permission to send invitations.
 We can imagine a condition `has_invitations_left` that checks if the number of allowed invitations is greater than zero.

-   For instance, you might define a model where a user is granted the right to "invite" on your application object if they still have invitations left:
+   For example, you might define a model where a user is granted the right to "invite" on your application object if they still have invitations left:
    ```
    model
      schema 1.1